CI/CD for Microsoft Fabric

 Why CI/CD Matters for Analytics

-Traditional BI deployment failures are painful: a developer publishes a report with broken measures to production, 500 executives see incorrect numbers in their Monday morning dashboard, and the team spends hours identifying and reverting the change.
+Traditional BI deployment failures are painful and avoidable.
+A developer publishes a report with broken measures to production, 500 executives see incorrect numbers in their Monday morning dashboard, and the team spends hours identifying and reverting the change.
 CI/CD prevents this by enforcing automated validation gates between development and production.

 Consistency: Every deployment follows the same process regardless of who triggers it.
-No more "it worked on my machine" deployments.
+No more "it worked on my machine" deployments where one developer's local configuration differs from production.

 Git Integration Foundation